4DSpace-UiO/PTetraWorkshop/handson2.md

 to the injection parameters, solar parameters, charge exchange parameters or reflection parameters.
 Pay attention to the plasma parameters.

-Also, discuss with your group, and try to answer the following questions:

-- How long will it take to reach steady-state, i.e., how long should the simulation run (in microseconds)?
-- How many simulation particles would you use?

-Post your answer on your group's Slack channel, and you will get the numbers you are to use from us.
-Simulation control parameters and numerical parameters not relating to these two questions or to the frequency of diagnostic output should be fine as they are.
+Under simulation control parameters and numerical parameter, the number of simulation particles and the physical end time of the simulations needs to be edited according to the answers of your Zoom questions.
+The frequency of diagnostic output should also be edited according to your assignment's description.
+Other parameters under these categories are fine.

 You can now start PTetra: